 In 1956 childhood friends Michael Caringella and Armand Christopher purchased the Victory Tap in Elmwood Park.
-Mike worked at his families butcher shop on Taylor Street and Armand was a success...
+Mike worked at his families butcher shop on Taylor Street and...
 Read more

 In 1956 childhood friends Michael Caringella and Armand Christopher purchased the Victory Tap in Elmwood Park.
 Mike worked at his families butcher shop on Taylor Street and Armand was a successful artist.

 They incorporated both of these things into their new venture.
 Mike bringing his experience and family recipes into the kitchen where he created many of the famous items on Armand’s menu and Armand exhibiting his original artwork in the main dining room.
 All the artwork was for sale and the original logo and sign were created to look like it was in a picture frame to showcase Armand’s involvement.

 The name of the establishment was decided by a coin toss, the winner was Mike and he decided to name the place Armand’s Victory Tap.
 He decided this so that complaints would be directed to Armand.
 The concept flourished selling thousands of Mike’s signature thin crust pizzas weekly.
 The place had a main dining room with large booths that had individual jukeboxes and a constant flow of young people and families.
 Customers could watch from Grand Avenue as the Pizza’s were hand tossed and put into one of the only giant revolving pizza ovens in Chicago.